dvorakman/event-management-system/docs/PREVIEW_DEPLOYMENTS.md

    CREATE SCHEMA public;
    ```

-5. **Database Connection Issues**: If the script fails to connect to the database, check network permissions and connection limits.
+5. **Database Connection Issues**: If the script fails to connect to the database, check:
+   - Network permissions
+   - Connection limits
+   - Firewall rules
+   - IP allowlisting (especially for Neon)
+   - SSL requirements